-The photographs used throughout this manual are the work of photographers Robert Genat, Jack Tyson, Jay Selman, and Heidi Hightower who have brought their superb creative skills to bear in capturing these terrific images.
+The photographs used throughout this manual are the work of Robert Genat, Jack Tyson and Jay Selman, all professional photographers who have brought their superb creative skills to bear in capturing these terrific images.

 Most of the airplane graphics used throughout were created by Craig Barnett's team at Scheme Designers, the premier aircraft paint scheme design company.